SereinMC/Serein/README.md

 ### Contributing to Serein

-Serein still has many issues and features yet to be implemented, and the two main maintainers ([@Lampese](https://github.com/Lampese), [@CAIMEOX](https://github.com/CAIMEOX)) are still both high school students with very limited time.
+Serein still has many issues and features yet to be implemented, and the main maintainer ([@Lampese](https://github.com/Lampese)) is still high school student with very limited time.

 If you have questions or suggestions for improvements, feel free to create an issue or send an email to me@lampese.com.